mrinal054/TKV-AutoQC/README.md

 ### Dataset Inputs, Outputs, and Execution Phase

-> **Note on split usage:** The dataset-preparation scripts can produce `train`, `val`, and `test` Excel logs.
+> **Note on split usage:** The dataset-preparation scripts produce patient-disjoint `train`, `val`, and `test` Excel logs.
+Multiple scans from one patient may occur within a single split, but the same patient must not occur across splits.
 During training, the trainer reads `excel_train_dir` and creates internal fold-level train/validation splits from that sheet. `excel_test_dir` is used as the held-out evaluation sheet during `phase: test` or `phase: both`.
-The created 'val' Excel log can be used for 'excel_test_dir' during model development, and the created 'test' Excel log can be used for final evaluation.
+The created `val` Excel log can be used for model-development evaluation, and the created `test` Excel log should be reserved for final evaluation.
+If multiple scans per patient remain in `excel_train_dir`, internal cross-validation should also use patient-group-aware folds to avoid within-training-set patient leakage.

 Dataset routing, Excel input files, output directories, and pipeline phase are all YAML-controlled.
 No command-line arguments are required beyond specifying the config itself.